owkin/FLamby/integration/fedbiomed/flamby-integration-into-fedbiomed.md

                          test_dataloader_ixi_client2],
                         metric)
 ```
 One can change the number of round or the number of updates and continue launching jobs.
-One can also use clean the environment and get ready t use other datasets.
+One can also use clean the environment and get ready to use other datasets.